sensedeep/dynamodb-onetable/README.md

 <a name="model-init"></a>
 #### async init(properties, params = {})

 Return a constructed model item without writing to the database.
+This will return an object with all the model properties set to null including default properties, UUID properties and value template properties.
+Be careful using these objects with create() as you should define values for all attributes.

 <a name="model-remove"></a>
 #### async remove(properties, params = {})